CAMAU: Progression and Assessment in the Curriculum for Wales

 The Welsh Government established a national network of Pioneer Schools, teachers from which worked in national groups related to each of the six Areas of Learning and Experience (AoLEs) – Expressive Arts; Health and Well-being; Humanities; Languages, Literacy and Communication; Mathematics and Numeracy; and Science and Technology – to identify what matters in each of the six AoLEs and how progression in learning might best be discerned and described within each Area of Learning and Experience.

-CAMAU has been working with the six AoLE groups of teachers, researchers and policy makers to bring together evidence from
+CAMAU worked with the six AoLE groups of teachers, researchers and policy makers to bring together evidence from

 - research on progression,